HL7/fhir-qi-core/input/pages/index.md

 ### Resource References and "Any"

 FHIR resources frequently contain references (pointers) to other FHIR resources.
 For example, Encounter.patient is a reference to a Patient resource.
-In QI-Core, most references are constrained to QICore-profiled resources.
+In QI-Core, most references are constrained to QICore-profiled resourcegs.
 For example, QICore-Encounter.patient must point to a Patient resource that conforms to the QICore-Patient profile.
 Consequently, any extensions or bindings expected to exist in QICore-Patient are also present in the resource pointed to by Encounter.patient.
 References to QI-Core extensions accessed through references are guaranteed to be valid.
 References to resources that do not currently have